AG-Systems/machinelearning/notes.md

 Mean-Shift = Hierarchical clustering.
 (Is this person a huge buyer, maybe he shops a little bit, or he does not shop at all)

+K-Means makes 2 broad assumptions: number of clusters already known, and clusters shape.
+Very sensitive to initiazlation.
+It makes it fast however.

+Mean-Shift = Does not assume anything about number of clusters.
+Not sensitive to outliners.
+Sensitive to selection of bandwidth however.

 **Accuracy vs Confidence**